Paul Dickopf: Career

-Throughout his tenure as president of Interpol he was regarded as a conscientious and diligent professional, always stressing the organization's political neutrality.
-He was praised for his work by Hans-Dietrich Genscher as a "role model for the German police".

-Dickopf died from a brief but fatal illness on September 19, 1973, in Bonn, Germany.
+Dickopf died after a brief illness on September 19, 1973, in Bonn, Germany.

 On June 25, 2012, the "Paul-Dickopf-Straße", a street in Meckenheim, seat of the BKA, bearing Dickopf's name as a remembrance for his presidency of the BKA, was renamed "Gerhard-Boeden-Straße" as a symbolic act following the revelations about Dickopf's masterminding the recruiting of former Nazi officials into the BKA.